-While current studies provide increasing evidence of the potential for SD mapping over certain landscapes using multi-date UAV imagery there are a number of issues that must be addressed if this approach is to be applicable for routine seasonal estimation of SD or ΔSD over natural landscapes.
-A pressing issue is the need to test the performance of this approach over a

-- 5 range of snowpack, vegetation and terrain conditions (de Michele et al., 2016).
-Studies indicate the presence of large (>10cm) errors under specific illumination, snowpack, vegetation or terrain conditions.
-The reduced contrast in imagery of homogenous snowpacks (due to fresh snow covering all vegetation) under overcast conditions results in reduced point cloud density (Nokan et al. 2015; Buhler et al. 2017) and can lead to the failure of commercial SfM algorithms (Harder et al., 2016).
-While this issue may be partly addressed by using both visible and near-infrared imaging (Buhler et al. 2017), it may also be less of a - 10 factor when there is structure in the snowpack due to emergent vegetation and when GSD is sufficiently high to identify the intersection of snow and vegetation.
-Dense low vegetation compressed by the snowpack can result in SD underestimates due to a positive elevation bias in the snow free reference image (Nolan et al., 2015; Buhler et al. 2016; Cimoli et al., 2015; Di Michele et al., 2016).
-Vegetation above the snowpack can result in local overestimates of SD if they are incorrectly interpreted as the snowpack surface (Nolan et al., 2015; Harder et al., 2016).
-Topographic shadowing can have the same impact as overcast - 15 conditions when estimating SD over homogenous snow packs (Buhler et al. 2017).
-However, the shading from vegetation and micro-topography on SD estimates has not been studied systematically in the sense of considering different terrain roughness under the same snowpack and acquisition conditions.
+While current studies provide increasing evidence of the potential for SD mapping over certain landscapes using multi-date UAV imagery, there are a number of issues that must be addressed if this approach is to be applicable for routine seasonal estimation of SD or Δ SD over natural landscapes.
+A pressing issue is the need to test the performance of this approach over a range of snowpack, vegetation and terrain conditions (De Michele et al., 2016).
+Studies indicate the presence of large (> 10 cm) errors under specific illumination, snowpack, vegetation or terrain conditions.
+The reduced contrast in imagery of homogenous snowpacks (due to fresh snow covering all vegetation) under overcast conditions results in reduced point cloud density (Nolan et al., 2015; Bühler et al., 2017) and can lead to the failure of commercial SfM algorithms (Harder et al., 2016).
+While this issue may be partly addressed by using both visible and nearinfrared imaging (Bühler et al., 2017), it may also be less of a factor when there is structure in the snowpack due to emergent vegetation and when GSD is sufficiently high to identify the intersection of snow and vegetation.
+Dense low vegetation compressed by the snowpack can result in SD underestimates due to a positive elevation bias in the snow-free reference image (Nolan et al., 2015; Bühler et al., 2016; Cimoli et al., 2017; De Michele et al., 2016).
+Vegetation above the snowpack can result in local overestimates of SD if it is incorrectly interpreted as the snowpack surface (Nolan et al., 2015; Harder et al., 2016).
+Topographic shadowing can have the same impact as overcast conditions when estimating SD over homogenous snowpacks (Bühler et al., 2017).
+However, the shading from vegetation and microtopography on SD estimates has not been studied systematically in the sense of considering different terrain roughness under the same snowpack and acquisition conditions.

-A second issue that has yet to be addressed is the performance of UAV imaging approaches for estimating ΔSD between two dates with partial or complete snow cover.
-Current UAV imaging methods may have a practical lower limit of ~30cm SD due to the combined errors in estimating the snow covered and snow free surface elevation (Harder et al., 2016; Schrimer and Pomeroy, 2018).
-However, in many circumstances ΔSD may still have relevance (e.g. for temporal monitoring or for estimating SD using a single reference snow covered date where SD is well-approximated using in-situ methods).
-Errors due to factors such as vegetation and terrain may be spatially correlated so that estimates of ΔSD between short periods (e.g.

-25 weekly) may be substantially more accurate that estimates of SD itself.
-There is a need to compare the relative accuracy and temporal precision of SD and Δ SD estimates, especially for areas with ephemeral snow packs.
+A second issue that has yet to be addressed is the performance of UAV imaging approaches for estimating Δ SD between two dates with partial or complete snow cover.
+Current UAV imaging methods may have a practical lower limit of $\sim 30 \,\mathrm{cm}$ SD due to the combined errors in estimating the snow-covered and snow-free surface elevation (Harder et al., 2016; Schirmer and Pomeroy, 2018).
+However, in many circumstances Δ SD may still have relevance (e.g. for temporal monitoring or for estimating SD using a single reference snow-covered date when SD is well approximated using in situ methods).
+Errors due to factors such as vegetation and terrain may be spatially correlated so that estimates of Δ SD among short periods (e.g. weekly) may be substantially more accurate than estimates of SD itself.
+There is a need to compare the relative accuracy and temporal precision of SD and \triangle SD estimates, especially for areas with ephemeral snow packs.

 A third issue is the need to model the uncertainty of elevation estimates as a function of UAV mission parameters.
-This is required both to guide mission parameters and to understand the potential limits of current technologies and prospects for

-30 improvements as UAV performance and camera systems improve.
+This is required to both guide mission parameters and understand the potential limits of current technologies and prospects for improvements in UAV performance and camera systems.
 Nasrullah (2016) demonstrated that photogrammetric theory could be used for this purpose when estimating the elevation of fabricated targets using UAV imagery and SfM over fabricated targets.
-A similar modelling approach has yet to be tested over snow covered surfaces.
+A similar modelling approach has yet to be tested over snow-covered surfaces.